Skip to main content

 The mobile app works offline, which matters when your crew is in a basement with no signal.
 And the support team includes people who’ve actually worked on job sites, not just read a support script.

 Where Projul wins vs Knowify: Full business management (CRM, scheduling, time tracking, photos, invoicing), better mobile experience, flat pricing with no per-user fees, covers the entire job lifecycle from lead to final invoice.
+See the complete feature-by-feature breakdown in our Projul vs Knowify comparison.

 Where Knowify wins: Deeper AIA billing (G702/G703), QuickBooks Desktop support, more granular cost code structures for heavy accounting workflows.